MohamedDiaa/AdviceMe/README.md

 # AdviceMe
-This is simple Source file for iOS App that make Speech recognition ,and use it to get Quotes from providers
+This is iOS App that make Speech recognition retrieve text ,and use it to get quotes from providers It shows how can you grap libraries ,SDK and tools from around github and build something cool within hour

 The App uses